Alaska governor appointee faces questions about background

 Chance posted on Facebook Tuesday that he had accepted a policy post within the Department of Administration.
 The state online employee directory didn't list Chance Thursday.

-Shuckerow said by email that the administration, as a matter of policy, does not comment on personnel matters.
-"However, given the seriousness of these posts, I will share that a thorough review in being conducted," he said.
+Shuckerow said by email that the administration, as a matter of policy, doesn't comment on personnel matters.
+"However, given the seriousness of these posts, I will share that a thorough review is being conducted," he said.

-Sen. Tom Begich, the Alaska Senate's Democratic leader, said Chance's online comments are unacceptable and make him unfit to serve.
-"They disqualify him," he said.
+Begich said Chance's online comments are unacceptable and disqualifying.
+He said he was encouraged that a review was taking place.

 Comments